NaturalHPC/cerulean-test-docker-images/README.rst

 The images contain an operating system environment based on Ubuntu 18.04, with each component licensed under its own license.
-In particular, we use ``phusion/baseimage:18.04-1.0.0`` as a base image, which contains modifications licensed under the MIT license as follows:
+In particular, we use ``phusion/baseimage::18.04-10.0.`` and ``phusion/baseimage:jammy-1.0.2`` as base images, which are based on Ubuntu and contain modifications licensed under the MIT license as follows:

 Copyright (c) 2013-2015 Phusion Holding B.V.